CCCCY096/CCCCY096.github.io/index.md

 # My Blogs!

 * Awesome Git guidance in Chinese, covering low-level implementation & frequent operations: [notes about Git](https://CCCCY096.github.io/notes_about_git)
+* [Step into Vim](https://CCCCY096.github.io/notes_about_vim): beacuase fuck touchpad and Logitech g pro wireless (just kidding, I LOVE IT, you should buy one).
 * My ~~error embedded~~ notes about Golang: [notes about Golang](https://CCCCY096.github.io/about_golang)
 * My favorite apps & tools! --> [list of world's finest apps & tools](https://CCCCY096.github.io/fav_software)
 * You really should check it out 👆 It keeps growing!